Saturday, October 21

 The program of courses leading to a Minor in Human Rights Studies consists of 24 credits in the Department.
 The Minor is designed to provide an opportunity for students to make a combination with a Specialization, a Major, or Honours in another discipline.

-The requirements to add a minor in Human Rights Studies are:
+For Undergraduate Students already at Concordia (concentration change), the requirements to add a minor in Human Rights Studies are:

 Please make an appointment to see one of the Department's Academic Advisors for further details.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

 We consider complete applications year round and give priority to applicants who apply by official deadlines.